wklchris/sphinx-simrofy-theme/docsrc/Documentation.rst

     This documentation is mainly for the Simrofy theme, not the Sphinx itself.
 If you are new to Sphinx, please visit the Sphinx main website Sphinx_ for details.
 In additional, the :ref:`chapter-examples` chapter of this website also provides a lot of useful information.

-    reStructuredText is not mandantory but **highly recommended**\ .
+    reStructuredText (reST) is not mandantory but **highly recommended**\ .
 Although you can write Markdown with recommonmark_ extension, many features of Sphinx is only avaliable to reStructuredText syntax.
+To learn its syntax, you can view a quick guide on `Docutils <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_\ , or visit the `reST guidance page on Sphinx <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_\ .

 .. caution::